 25 per cent of costs for emergency pumping

-100 per cent of the costs to test private wells impacted by flooding providing water is used for human consumptive purposes
+100 per cent of the costs to test (sampling and analysis) private wells impacted by flooding, provided water is used for human consumptive purposes.

-Information for the Emergency Flood Damage Reduction Program is available at the Water Security Agency Regional Offices.
+More information for the Emergency Flood Damage Reduction Program is available at the Water Security Agency Regional Offices.
 A list of WSA office locations can be found here.